tsinis/colors_ai/README.md

 ## How to run it

-Flutter version *3.0** or higher is assumed to be installed.
+Flutter **3** or higher is assumed to be installed.
 Please run this command from the project's folder, in your terminal:

 ```shell
 flutter pub get